Table Talk: Family Conversations About Current Events

 Audit of Antisemitic Incidents

 ADL has tracked antisemitic incidents in the U.S. since 1979.
 The annual audit of reported incidents compiles data on assaults, vandalism and harassment in every contiguous U.S. state, including the District of Columbia.
-In 2020, ADL recorded 2,024 antisemitic incidents throughout the U.S. This is the third-highest year on record since ADL began tracking antisemitic incidents.
-The findings include 161 incidents at non-Jewish K-12 schools and 128 incidents at colleges and universities.
-These numbers represent a decrease from the previous year, due in part to the COVID-19 pandemic-related school closures and the move to remote learning in most schools across the country.
+In 2022, ADL recorded 3,697 antisemitic incidents throughout the U.S. This is a 36% increase from incidents tabulated in 2021 and the highest number on record since ADL began tracking antisemitic incidents.
+This is the third time in the past five years that the year-end total has been the highest number ever recorded.

 How Hate Escalates